CSpyridakis/Reconfigurable-Computing/Milestone-2/README.md

 1. Go to the bar in the top of Vivado and select the Run C Simulation

 (Simulation screenshots are included [here](./doc/sim))

+### More info:
+This [folder](./IP) contains the exported IP in order to use it in [Vivado 2017.4](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2017-4.html)